Bismuth Subsalicylate Facts: Medicinal Uses and Side Effects

 Bismuth compounds are also used to treat peptic ulcers.
 A peptic ulcer is a sore on the lining of the stomach or in the first part of the small intestine, which is known as the duodenum.
 The ulcer is also known as a stomach or gastric ulcer when it's present in the stomach and as a duodenal ulcer when it's present in the duodenum.

 Bismuth subsalicylate forms a coating on top of the stomach mucus, protecting the ulcer from an acid attack.
 Bismuth also kills ulcer bacteria, although an antibiotic is better at doing this and is usually given to the patient in addition to the bismuth compound.
 Other types of medicines are generally prescribed as well, including a medication called a proton pump inhibitor that reduces the amount of acid secreted by the stomach.
-Doctors have found that a combination of medicines is the best way to treat an H. pylori infection.
+A combination of medicines seems to be the best way to treat an H. pylori infection.

 Salicylates are known to increase the risk of gastrointestinal bleeding.
 This is one reason why it’s not advisable to use bismuth subsalicylate as a peptic ulcer treatment on its own or without being under a doctor’s care.